top of page

 📺 Broadcast: Pay-Per-View

-❌ Main Event: Whittaker vs. Romero 3 — CANCELLED (Whittaker emergency surgery)
+❌ Main Event: Whittaker vs. Gastelum — CANCELLED (Whittaker emergency surgery)

 The Build-Up

 Robert Whittaker’s path to UFC 234 had been one of the sport’s great championship runs.
-He won the interim MW title against Romero at UFC 213, became undisputed champion when GSP vacated at UFC 217, and survived the Romero rematch with a broken hand at UFC 225.
-UFC 234 was to be the legitimate title rematch — no missed weight complications, no asterisks.
+He won the interim MW title against Romero at UFC 213, became undisputed champion when GSP vacated at UFC 217, and survived a brutal second fight with Romero, won with a broken hand, at UFC 225.
+UFC 234 was scheduled to be his second title defence — this time against Kelvin Gastelum, the surging American contender who had earned the shot with a TKO of Michael Bisping and a UD over Jacare Souza.
 Melbourne was sold out.
-The fight was days away from being Whittaker’s moment to stamp his Australian legacy on home soil.
+The fight was days away from being Whittaker’s first defence of his title on home soil.

 On fight morning, Whittaker collapsed in his hotel room.
 Initial reports were vague; the UFC confirmed a medical emergency.
 As the sold-out Melbourne crowd arrived, it was announced that the main event had been cancelled.
-Whittaker underwent emergency surgery for a hernia and double intestinal collapse that night.
+Whittaker underwent emergency surgery that day for an abdominal hernia and a twisted bowel that the champion had reportedly been managing without telling anyone.
 He would not fight again for eight months.
 Meanwhile, the co-main — Adesanya vs. Anderson Silva, the matchup the entire MMA community had been anticipating — was elevated to the position of the night’s centrepiece.

 Feature Bout — Adesanya vs. Anderson Silva